aemer0220/AI-Search/README.md

 # AI-Search
-This program reads in an input csv file describing a set of cities and then searches for paths between two user-specified cities using various search strategies (Uninformed and Informed)
+This program reads in an input csv file describing a set of cities and then searches for paths between two user-specified cities using various search strategies (Uninformed and Informed).
+Example CSV files are provided within the source code.

 ### How to run from the Command Prompt (terminal)